0ksks/dataAnalysisModel/NN/README.md

-# Here are codes for nueral network
+# Here are the codes for nueral network